jonnonz1/nz-statute-book/acts/public/1987/parental-leave-and-employment-protection-act-1987.md

 ### 2 Interpretation
 (1) In this Act, unless the context otherwise requires,—
   - **chief executive** means the chief executive of the department
-  - **company** has the same meaning as in the Companies Act 1955 or the Companies Act 1993, as the case may be; and includes an overseas company within the meaning of the Companies Act 1993
+  - **company** has the same meaning as in section 2(1) of the Companies Act 1993; and includes an overseas company within the meaning of that Act
   - **court** means the Employment Court constituted under the Employment Relations Act 2000
   - **department** means the department of State that, with the authority of the Prime Minister, is for the time being responsible for the administration of this Act
   - **employee** has the meaning given in section 5 of the Employment Relations Act 2000